zahid313/good-night/README.md

 5. View the documentation

         Documentation can be viewed by visiting localhost:3000/api-docs.html

+5. Postman Collection has been included as well.

 6. To stop the containers, use the following command